donavendennis/LearnLubbers/README.md

-# Canvas-Like
+# LearnLubbers

-Canvas-Like is a comprehensive web-based learning management system (LMS) designed to facilitate online education.
+LearnLubbers (formerly Canvas_Like) is a comprehensive web-based learning management system (LMS) designed to facilitate online education.
 Built with ASP.NET Core and Entity Framework, it provides a robust platform for instructors and students to manage classes, assignments, submissions, grading, payments, and more.
 The system features a clean, responsive interface with role-based access control to ensure appropriate permissions for different user types.

 ## Features